 (1) establish procedures for operations of the connector;

 (2) establish procedures for communications with the executive director;

 (3) establish procedures for the selection of and the seal of approval certification for health benefit plans and stand-alone vision or stand-alone dental plans to be offered through the connector;

-(4) establish procedures for the enrollment of eligible individuals, groups and commonwealth care health insurance program enrollees;
+(4) establish procedures for the enrollment of eligible individuals and eligible small groups;

 (5) establish procedures for granting an annual certification upon request of a resident who has sought health insurance coverage through the connector, attesting that, for the purposes of enforcing section 2 of chapter 111M, no health benefit plan which meets the definition of creditable coverage was deemed affordable by the connector for said individual.
 The connector shall maintain a list of individuals for whom such certificates have been granted;

 (6) establish procedures for appeals of eligibility decisions for premium assistance payments or cost-sharing subsidies;

 (7) establish appeals procedures for enforcement actions taken by the department of revenue under said chapter 111M, including standards to govern appeals based on the assertion that imposition of the penalty under said chapter 111M would create extreme hardship;

 (8) establish a plan for operating a health insurance service center to provide eligible individuals and eligible small groups, with information on the connector and manage connector enrollment;